Chulin Culin Chunfly

-"Chulin Culin Chunfly" is the third single by Puerto Rican reggaeton performer Voltio, from his eponymous second studio album, Voltio.
-It was released on January 23, 2006, by Sony BMG and White Lion.
+"Chulin Culin Chunfly" is the third single by Puerto Rican reggaeton performer Julio Voltio, from his eponymous second studio album, Voltio.
+It was released on November 14, 2005, by Sony BMG and White Lion.
 The album version features Residente of Calle 13, while the remix adds American hip hop group Three 6 Mafia.
 The music video features Voltio and Residente Calle 13 in various scenes inspired from movies.